 In order to get a better idea of what Jeff Bezos can do with his money, at the time that you’re reading this, you should start by look up the $AMZN stock price.

 Because of Bezos and his ex-wife MacKenzie Scott’s divorce, part ownership in the company has been given to MacKenzie, leaving Bezos with a smaller ownership in the company.

 Jeff Bezos owns 11.1% of Amazon, and it makes up more than 90% of his total net worth.

-For the purposes of this article, we will be assuming that Jeff Bezos’ wealth is converted 100% into cold, hard cash.
+For the purposes of this article, we will be assuming that Jeff Bezos’ wealth is going to be converted fully into cold, hard cash.

 Unless Jeff Bezos liquidates his entire portfolio (he is at least a partial owner in more than 20 different companies), then his ability to do anything is heavily affected.